goopiktu/admin_chicams/README.md

 - enter "npm run start" in the backend to establish a connection to the database

 4th step:
 - enter "npm run start" in the frontend to run the interface.

+OR
+Run the batch file in the admin directory